Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 If you want the best of the best conditions weatherwise, I recommend visiting between May and October (Autumn, Winter, and Spring) which is less busy and most ideal for beach bumming, coastal walks, and water sports.

 Summer in Australia is between December and February which sees hotter temperatures, some rainfall, and more tourists.

 All that aside, it’s still a great time to visit during this time.

 17 AWESOME THINGS TO DO IN AGNES WATER & 1770

-Please see below for an overview of 17 Awesome Things To Do In Agnes Water & 1770 that you will find in this post:
+I will go into greater detail about each of the locations below, but here is an overview of 17 Awesome Things To Do In Agnes Water & 1770 that you will find in this post:

-- See the sunrise at Springs Beach Agnes Water
+- See the sunrise at Springs Beach

 - Take a photo in the Paperbark Forest